Beeper (software)

-Beeper is an instant messenger software that enables using a variety of chat services and protocols all from the same application, now developed by Automattic.
+Beeper is an instant messaging client that enables using a variety of chat services and protocols all from the same application, now developed by Automattic.

 Features

 Beeper supports a variety of chat services and protocols, including Discord, Facebook Messenger, Instagram, IRC (via Libera Chat), Matrix, Signal, Slack, SMS/RCS (via Google Messages), X, Telegram, Google Voice and WhatsApp.
 The app used to support iMessage, but has since been removed due to unreliable performance caused by iMessage's operator Apple.
 Beeper is built on top of the Matrix protocol and Element application, bridged to the other services.